CRS

 INDICATIONS

-These indications are approved under accelerated approval based on response rate and durability of response.
-Continued approval for these indications may be contingent upon verification and description of clinical benefit in confirmatory trials.
+This indication is approved under accelerated approval based on response rate and durability of response.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).

 Please see full Prescribing Information, including Boxed Warnings.